If you are an international student, you can take advantage of these scholarship and financial aid opportunities.

 To maximize your scholarship award, apply to the Middlebury Institute by the next priority deadline:

 Partner and Affiliation Scholarships

 If you're a family member of a Middlebury alum or affiliated with one of our partner organizations - such as Fulbright, Beta Gamma Sigma or The Language Flagship - you may be eligible for a guaranteed scholarship, in addition to our Middlebury Institute merit and need-based scholarships.

 Please contact the ministry of education, or closest education advising center in your home country, to learn more about federal funding opportunities.

 Find an Education USA office near you that provides resources and scholarship information to international students.

-International students who have a F1 or J1 visa may work on campus for 20 hours a week through this program.
+International students who have a F1 or J1 visa may work on campus for 20 hours a week.
 You must obtain a Social Security number to work in the US.
 If you do not have one, please visit the Office of International Services for more information.
-Learn more about campus job opportunities »
+Explore current campus job opportunities »

 International students are eligible for private education loans with a U.S. co-signer:

 - U.S. private loans based on your credit history

 Learn more about Private Loans »